malabz/TPMA/README.md

 Linux|GCC 9.4.0
 WSL|GCC 9.4.0

+## 🔖Citation

 ## 👋Contacts
+The software tools are developed and maintained by 🧑‍🏫[ZOU's lab](http://lab.malab.cn/~zq/en/index.html).

-If you encounter any bugs while running our code, please email us at 👉[📩](zhai1xiao@gmail.com)
+If you find any bug, welcome to contact us on the [issues page](https://github.com/malabz/TPRA/issues) or email us at 👉[📩](zhai1xiao@gmail.com).

+More tools and infomation can visit our [github](https://github.com/malabz).